InsiteSoftware/commerce-csharp-sdk/CONTRIBUTING.md

 * Create a new issue in GitHub. _Note: If you are submitting a fix for a bug you found yourself, you will still need to report it._
 * Assign this issue to yourself.
-* Create branch off develop named XXX-shortname where XXX is the issue number in Github, for example "bugfix/1231-thumbnails-for-media".
+* Create branch off main named XXX-shortname where XXX is the issue number in Github, for example "bugfix/1231-thumbnails-for-media".
 See "Branching" below for details.
 * For bug fixes add a unit test to catch the bug before continuing.
 * __Test__, code, __test__, code, __test__!
 * When finished, write a commit message according to the commit message guidelines below.
-* Before creating a pull request, pull the latest changes from develop into your branch and resolve any conflicts.
+* Before creating a pull request, pull the latest changes from main into your branch and resolve any conflicts.
 * Create a pull request with your changes and squash your changes to a single commit (unless multiple commits makes sense for some reason).
 * Submit your pull request and await review.